Joseph Richardson (musician)

 Signor Costa wrote several pieces of music specifically for Joseph, including a selection of pieces which were called ‘The Rock Harmonicon Airs’.
-He also composed a piece called ‘The Harmonious Stonemason’ as a companion to Handel’s ‘The Harmonious Blacksmith’, which was one of the band’s favourite pieces and which was particularly suited to the range and tonality of the Richardson instrument.
+He also composed a piece called ‘The Harmonious Stonemason’ as a companion to Handel’s ‘The Harmonious Blacksmith’, which was one of the band’s favorite pieces and which was particularly suited to the range and tonality of the Richardson instrument.

 News of the Rock Harmonicon was spreading across the length and breadth of the country, and Joseph started receiving requests for performances away from the big cities.
 He had been four months in London, and he now began planning for a musical tour of certain towns in the south of the country.
 Leamington, Cheltenham, Oxford, Reading were each visited before another spell in London, this time at the rooms of George Stanley in Piccadilly.

 The tour of Ireland was every bit as successful as the touring had been in England.
 With ticket prices pegged at sixpence in the balcony, and one shilling for the promenade, the policy was clearly to encourage people to attend, and it worked.
 For a little extra, the ladies could go home with a copy of a song, or a set of quadrilles or waltzes, and these were a great hit.
 The band was beginning to wake up to the value of merchandise, and even adopted its own early logo.
 Posters, handbills and programmes became a lot more sophisticated, and an early concept of marketing was being developed.